shollet/portfolio/README.md

 ## Projects
 ### MiRISCula

-As a Research Assistant in full-stack development, I lead the development of a web application for a research project aimed at predicting microRNA binding sites.
+As a Research Assistant in **Full-Stack** development, I lead the development of a web application for a research project aimed at predicting microRNA binding sites.
 My key contributions include:

-- **Front-end:** Designing reactive user interfaces with React, ensuring intuitive navigation.
+- **Front-end:** Designing reactive user interfaces with **React**, ensuring intuitive navigation.
-- **Back-end:** Developing server logic with Node.js/Express, including the creation and management of a RESTful API to facilitate interactions between the front-end and the database.
+- **Back-end:** Developing server logic with **Node.js/Express**, including the creation and management of a **RESTful API** to facilitate interactions between the front-end and the database.
-- **Database:** Designing and maintaining the database with MongoDB, optimizing the analysis and visualization of research results.
+- **Database:** Designing and maintaining the database with **MongoDB**, optimizing the analysis and visualization of research results.

 ![MiRISCula](/assets/img/MiRISCula.jpg)